Yellowstone Favorite Spots

 Grand Canyon of Yellowstone

-The Grand Canyon of Yellowstone is also on the “lower loop” of Yellowstone.
-You can go there before or after visiting Old Faithful as part of the “lower loop” tour.
-If you like to hike there are trails on both sides of the canyon and you can hike far down into the canyon on the West side.
+The Grand Canyon of Yellowstone is also on the Lower Loop of Yellowstone.
+You can go there before or after visiting Old Faithful as part of the loop tour.
+If you like to hike there are trails on both sides of the canyon and you can hike far down into the canyon on the west side.

-Nearby is Canyon Village, which has a very good Vistor Education Center.
-Visitors can learn a lot about Yellowstone’s geographic history, features and wildlife here.
-There are also stores, restaurants and a gas station here for resupply.
+Nearby is Canyon Village, which has a very good Vistor Education Center, where you can learn about Yellowstone’s geographic history, features and wildlife .
+There are also stores, restaurants and a gas station at Canyon Village.

 Wildlife Viewing

-You are almost always guaranteed to see Bison when you visit Yellowstone.
-Bison is the technical name, not buffalo.
+You are almost guaranteed to see Bison when you visit Yellowstone.
+Bison is the technical name, not Buffalo.
 Bison can be seen just about anywhere while driving through Yellowstone.
-Most times of the year you can find larger heards in the Hayden Valley on the “lower loop” or the Lamar Valley off the “upper loop” in the North East corner of Yellowstone.
+Most times of the year you can find larger heards in the Hayden Valley on the Lower Loop, or the Lamar Valley, just a short drive off the Upper Loop in the northeast corner of Yellowstone.

 Bison in Hayden Valley